Sonny Schmidt

-Sonny Schmidt (1953–2004) was a Samoan professional bodybuilder.
+Sonny Schmidt (1953–2004) was a Samoan-New Zealand professional bodybuilder.
 He placed in many events between 1989 and 1999.
-The career highlight for Schmidt came when he won the 1995 IFBB Masters Olympia, becoming the first Samoan to do so.
+The career highlight for Schmidt came when he won the 1995 IFBB Masters Olympia, becoming the first Pacific Islander and Samoan bodybuilding champion.

 Biography

-He was born Edmond Alten Schmidt on 9 September 1953 or 19 September 1953.
-He grew up in Western Samoa.
+Born Edmond Alten Schmidt on 9 September 1953 or 19 September 1953.
+Sonny grew up in Western Samoa.
 He later lived in Melbourne, Australia and travelled frequently to the United States for competitions.

-He placed in many events between 1989 and 1999.
-The career highlight for Schmidt came when he won the 1995 IFBB Masters Olympia, becoming the first Samoan to do so.
-Schmidt was 5'9" and weighed 240 pounds at competition weight.
-He was arrested in 2000 on allegations that he assisted Australian drug lord Tony Mokbel to import cocaine from Mexico City into Australia.
-He pleaded guilty to the charges and was sentenced to a period of three years imprisonment.
+Schmidt placed in many events between 1989 and 1999.
+The career highlight came when he won the 1995 IFBB Masters Olympia, becoming the first Pacific Islander and Samoan bodybuilding champion.
+Sonny was 5 ft 10 in (178 cm) and weighed 240-260 lb (109-118 kg).

+He was arrested in 2000 on allegations that Schmidt assisted Lebanese-Australian drug lord, Tony Mokbel to import cocaine from Latin America into Australia.
+Sonny pleaded guilty to the charges and was sentenced to a period of three years imprisonment.
 Around this time Schmidt became a born-again Christian.

-Schmidt died on 25 January 2004 from cancer.
+He died on 25 January 2004 from cancer.